sematic-ai/sematic/developer-docs/README.md

 - Add a comprehensive description to your PR
 - Ensure your code is properly formatted and type checked
-  - Make sure you have the dev tools installed by running `make install-dev-deps` (you only ever need to do this once)
+  - Make sure you have the dev tools installed by running `make py-prep` (you only ever need to do this once)
   - Use `make pre-commit` to run the linter and code formatter
   - Use `make update-schema` to make sure any DB changes you made are accounted for
 - Make sure the CircleCI build passes for your branch (linked in the checks section at the bottom of the GitHub PR page)